 Federal Defense Lawyer in Fort Lauderdale

-Proudly Representing Miami, Tampa & Naples
+Criminal Attorneys Representing Miami, Tampa & Naples

 Most people who are arrested and charged with a federal crime don’t immediately understand the severity of the charges they face.
 They’re not aware that many federal crimes could mean much more severe penalties versus charges at the state level, and they’re often shocked to find out how quickly the math adds up — Just a few charges — or multiple counts of a single charge — could mean decades in prison.

 If you’re facing federal criminal charges, do not leave your fate in the hands of a public defender who has a stack of case files on his desk and is already over-extended coming in.
 When your freedom’s on the line, you need someone who will fight for you every step of the way.
 You need personal, dedicated representation from an experienced Fort Lauderdale criminal defense law firm that has successfully defended more than 1,100 federal cases through the better part of the three decades.